frankshearar/Home/Package-Type.md

 ## Restoration

-A package's `<packageType>` does not effect NuGet's restore operation.
+A package's `<packageType>` does not affect NuGet's restore operation.
 For example, if a project has a transitive dependency that happens to be a `dotnet-cli-tool`, this package is treated as a normal dependency.

 For a `dotnet-cli-tool` to be treated as a tool and to be invokable as `dotnet hello`, it must be mentioned explicitly in the consuming project's `"tools"` node.
 Conversely, a package in the `"tools"` node cannot be used as a dependency.